 GPL stands for General Public License, a standard license supported by the Free Software Foundation.
 This license only applies to certain, non-commercial use cases of MySQL.
 Once you wish to combine and distribute commercially licensed software using MySQL, and you do not wish to release the source code of this commercial software to the public, you purchase a MySQL license from Oracle.

 To build a front end on a MySQL database, developers usually need to use several technologies and frameworks.
 However, with an online database builder, such as Five, developers can build and deploy an application on their MySQL database from inside one solution.
 To do so, simply download Five and follow the steps of this tutorial.

-Yes, MySQL is considered the world’s most popular database.
+Yes, MySQL is considered the world’s most popular relational database.
 In Stack Overflow’s Annual Developer Survey, MySQL has consistently been ranked number one since 2017, the first time that Stack Overflow asked developers about their most used database.
-PostgreSQL has been catching up with MySQL over recent years, but still comes in second as of 2022.
+PostgreSQL has been catching up with MySQL over recent years but still comes in second as of 2022.
 Oracle, the owner of the technology, writes in its annual report that MySQL is the world’s “most popular open-source database”.

 A good and free place to start using MySQL is W3 School’s MySQL online tutorial.
 MySQL uses SQL syntax.
 Its syntax is slightly different from other popular SQL databases, however for someone new to SQL, any SQL tutorial is a great place to start learning about the technology.

 Apart from the MySQL Community Server just mentioned, bear in mind that you will also need a MySQL GUI to work with MySQL.
 So, to get started with MySQL, make sure you have: